Zipf's Law for Atlas Models: Conclusion

 \section{Conclusion}

-We have shown that the stable distribution of an Atlas family will follow Zipf's law if and only if two natural conditions, conservation and completeness, are satisfied.
-We have also shown that a simple first-order family will have a stable distribution that is quasi-Zipfian if the family is conservative and complete, provided that the largest weight is not greater than one half.
-Since many systems of time-dependent rank-based empirical data can be approximated by Atlas families or simple first-order families, our results offer an explanation for the universality of Zipf's law for these systems.
+We have shown that the stationary distribution of an Atlas family will follow Zipf's law if and only if the family is conservative and complete.
+We have also shown that a quasi-Atlas family will have a quasi-Zipfian stationary distribution if the family is conservative and complete, provided that the largest member does not represent more than one half of the total weight of the family.
+Since conservation and completeness are natural conditions for systems of time-dependent rank-based empirical data, and since many such systems can be approximated by Atlas families or quasi-Atlas families, our results offer an explanation for the universality of Zipf's law for these systems.

+{\bf Acknowledgments.} We thank Xavier Gabaix, Ioannis Karatzas, members of the Intech SPT seminar, and participants of the 2017 Thera Stochastics Conference for their invaluable comments and suggestions regarding this research.
+We are also grateful to an anonymous referee for pointing out a significant error in the original manuscript that led to a major revision of the paper.